HyperBDR/docs/src/userguide/dr-usage-guide/dr-operations-manual-tmcae-block.md

 #### 5.1.4 Retention Policy

-Check 'Sequence Retention', enabling and configuring the snapshot retention policy.
+Check **"Sequence Retention"**, enabling and configuring the snapshot retention policy.
 (Set snapshot retention based on sequence to retain snapshots at specific time points for a specified duration.
 For example, retain the first snapshot of each month for 3 weeks.
 Note: Ensure sufficient quota is available for creating new snapshots during the setup, otherwise data synchronization may fail.)

 ![hyperbdr-user-guide-to-tm-cae-block-storage-68.png](./images/hyperbdr-user-guide-to-tm-cae-block-storage-68.png)

 ### 5.2.
 Modify Policy

-Check the created Policy, click on 'Action,' select 'Modify,' and you can modify the parameters of the policy.
+Check the created Policy, click on **"Action,"** select **"Modify,"** and you can modify the parameters of the policy.

 ![hyperbdr-user-guide-to-tm-cae-block-storage-69.png](./images/hyperbdr-user-guide-to-tm-cae-block-storage-69.png)

 ### 5.3.
 Policy Associated Host

-Select the created policy, click on 'Action,' choose 'Associate Host,' check the hosts that are not associated with the strategy, and click 'Submit' to establish the association.
+Select the created policy, click on **"Action,"** choose **"Associate Host,"** check the hosts that are not associated with the strategy, and click **"Submit"** to establish the association.

 ![hyperbdr-user-guide-to-tm-cae-block-storage-70.png](./images/hyperbdr-user-guide-to-tm-cae-block-storage-70.png)